ESPRESSO on VLT: An Instrument for Exoplanet Research

 \begin{itemize}

 \item{\it The ESPRESSO Observation Preparation Software (EOPS)}: a dedicated visitor tool (able to communicate directly with the VOT - Visitor Observing Tool) to help the observer to prepare and schedule ESPRESSO observations at the telescope according to the needs of planet-search surveys or other scientific programs.
-The tool will allow users to choose the targets best suited for a given night and to adjust the observation parameters in order to obtain the best possible quality of data.
+The tool allows users to choose the targets best suited for a given night and to adjust the observation parameters in order to obtain the best possible quality of data.

-\item{\it The Data Reduction Software (DRS)}: ESPRESSO will have a fully automatic data reduction pipeline with the specific aim of delivering to the user high-quality reduced data, science ready, already in a short time after an observation has been performed.
-The computation of the RV at a precision better than 10 cm/s will be an integral part of the DRS.
-Coupled with the need to optimally remove the instrument signature, to take account the complex spectral and multi-HDU FITS format, the handling of the simultaneous reference technique and the multi-UT mode will make the DRS a truly challenging component of the DFS chain.
+\item{\it The Data Reduction Software (DRS)}: ESPRESSO has a fully automatic data reduction pipeline with the specific aim of delivering to the user high-quality reduced data, science ready, already in a short time after an observation has been performed.
+The computation of the RV at a precision reaching the 10~\cms\ level is an integral part of the DRS.
+During the GTO, the ESPRESSO consortium has developed two codes to improve the RV computation: (i) an automatic model-based telluric correction code~\footnote{https://github.com/RomainAllart/Telluric\_correction} for the ESPRESSO data reduction software~\citep{all22}; (ii) semi-Bayesian precise radial velocity computation code~\footnote{https://github.com/iastro-pt/sBART} through template matching~\citep{sil22}, both enabling for instance to achieve the 14, 8 and 10~\cms precision in M-, K-, and G-type stars, respectively~\citep{sil22}.
+Coupled with the need to optimally remove the instrument signature, to take account the complex spectral and multi-HDU FITS format, the handling of the simultaneous reference technique and the multi-UT mode makes the DRS a truly challenging component of the DFS chain.

-\item{\it The Data Analysis Software (DAS)}: dedicated data analysis software will allow to obtain the best scientific results from the observations directly at the telescope.
-A robust package of recipes tailored to ESPRESSO, taking full advantage of the existing ESO tools (based on CPL and fully compatible with Reflex), will address the most important science cases for ESPRESSO by analyzing (as automatically as possible) stars and quasar spectra (among others, tasks will be performed such as line Voigt-profile fitting, estimation of stellar atmospheric parameters, normalization of stellar spectra and comparison with synthetic spectra, quasar continuum fitting, identification of absorption systems).
+\item{\it The Data Analysis Software (DAS)}: dedicated data analysis software allows to obtain the best scientific results from the observations directly at the telescope (see e.g. Fig.~\ref{figspectcet}).
+A robust package of recipes tailored to ESPRESSO, taking full advantage of the existing ESO tools (based on CPL and fully compatible with Reflex), addresses the most important science cases for ESPRESSO by analyzing (as automatically as possible) spectra of stars and quasars (among others, tasks such as line Voigt-profile fitting, estimation of stellar atmospheric parameters, normalization of stellar spectra and comparison with synthetic spectra, quasar continuum fitting, identification of absorption systems).